TaylorDJones11/TravelItineraryCLI/README.md

 # Travel Itinerary

-CLI app for planning travel itineraries, allowing users to input destinations, dates, activities, and notes for each trip.
+CLI app for planning travel itineraries, allowing users to input destinations, dates, and activities for each trip.

 - Ruby version: `3.2.1`